-The analysis of PFS will be performed based on both the ITT Analysis Set and Per Protocol Analysis Set.
+The analysis of PFS will be performed based on the ITT Analysis Set.

 6.2.2.
 Overall Survival

 Overall survival (OS) is defined as interval from the date of randomization to death from any cause.
 Subjects alive are censored at the last time the subject was known alive.